Thiou Guinarr African Chicken Ragout

 - Pour half of the remaining water into the reserved marinade bowl, swirl to loosen any bits clinging to the bowl.
 Add to the pan along with the red bell pepper puree.
 Pour the remaining water into the food processor bowl and swirl around to loosen any sauce clinging to; add to pan.

-- Add fish sauce and smoked paprika.
+- Add fish sauce, smoked paprika, cumin and locust bean powder (is using).
 Drop in the bay leaves and star anise; stir.
 Return the chicken along with any accumulated juices to the pan so that it is the bottom layer inside the pan.
 Then add the yucca root so that it is the second layer inside the pan, then the eggplant, followed by the carrots.
 Bring to a boil and immediately turn to a simmer.
 Simmered covered with the lid tightly on.